rstudio/pins-r/README.md

 Connect](https://www.rstudio.com/products/connect/) to share content within your organization with ease.

-To find remote resources, simply expand the “Addins” menu and select “Find Pin” from the dropdown:
+To **discover** remote resources, simply expand the “Addins” menu and select “Find Pin” from the dropdown:

 ![](tools/readme/rstudio-discover-pins.png)